ni/install-systemlink-enterprise/release-notes/2024-05/README.md

         - Access work orders web application - `workorder:AccessApplication`
         - Access test plans web application - `testplan:AccessApplication`
 - `userservice 0.14.9`
-      - Data Maintainer role has been provided with all actions for test plans and query action for test plan template: `testplan: *`, `testplantemplate:Query`
+      - The Data Maintainer role has been updated to include all privileges for managing test plans and the privilege to query test plan templates

 ## Helm Chart Breaking Changes